-SBOT (IDAR EAST With VPN connectivity using VPN-enabled Internet Firewalls between the sites, and traffic is encrypted, and so private.
-Additionally, when we add the trust derived from USNE all sites being administered by the same organization, all having the same security more implemented, and all being under the same management organization, we can, mer this VPN, allow all network services.
-In this way we are virtually going around the frewall, though actually the communications flow is still under the protection of the fewalls.
-In this way we extend the network security perimeter to include those other effices.
+With VPN connectivity using VPN-enabled Internet Firewalls between the sites, all traffic is encrypted, and so private.
+Additionally, when we add the trust derived from all sites being administered by the same organization, all having the same security policy implemented, and all being under the same management organization, we can, over this VPN, allow all network services.
+In this way we are virtually going around the firewall, though actually the communications flow is still under the protection of the firewalls.
+In this way we extend the network security perimeter to include those other offices.
 All sites are now virtually on the same LAN, with a virtual network perimeter.